mmbeeb/SPAUN/README.md

 *****

-A optional argument can be given with the device name of the serial port.
+An optional argument can be given with the device name of the serial port.

 e.g. /.spaun "/dev/ttyS1"